rafalsza/movie-scrapers-app/README.md

 # Scraper Movie Rankings App

-The Scraper Movie Rankings App is a Python-based web scraper application designed to retrieve and display movie rankings from popular movie websites.
+The Scraper Movie Rankings App is a Python-based web scraper application designed to retrieve and display movie rankings from popular movie websites like IMDB,Netflix,Filmweb.pl

 ## Features